-- The consumption of processing industry, such as peanut butter as well as peanut oil, is also expecting to increase.
-Cooking with peanut oil is becoming popular across Europe because of the increased interested in Asian wok cooking and the use of peanut oil for stir frying.
+- The consumption of the processing industry, such as peanut butter as well as peanut oil, is also expected to increase.
+Cooking with peanut oil is becoming popular across Europe because of the increased interested in Asian wok cooking and the use of peanut oil for stir-frying.

-- The Netherlands is the third largest consumer of peanut butter per capita in the world, after United States and Canada.
+- The Netherlands is the third-largest consumer of peanut butter per capita in the world, after the United States and Canada.

-- Check the website of European Federation for Vegetable Oil Industry for information about groundnuts seed oil processors, production and trade statistics.
+- Check the website of the European Federation for the Vegetable Oil Industry for information about groundnut seed oil processors, production and trade statistics.

-- See our report on Groundnut oil market in Europe about consumption and market information for groundnuts as raw materials for production of groundnut oil.
+- See our report on the Groundnut oil market in Europe about the consumption and market information for groundnuts as raw materials for the production of groundnut oil.

-Consumer demand in vegan, gluten-free and natural food offers opportunities for exporters from developing countries.
-Food safety certification supported by frequent laboratory tests and joined with corporate social responsibility (CSR) standards can also be a great advantage to European markets suppliers.
+The consumer demand for vegan, gluten-free and natural food offers opportunities for exporters from developing countries.
+Food safety certification supported by frequent laboratory tests and joined with corporate social responsibility (CSR) standards can also be a great advantage for suppliers to European markets.

 Specific trends for groundnuts:

 - Nuts, including groundnuts, enjoy a good reputation among European consumers.
 It is expected that the consumption of nuts will experience the highest growth in the snacks segment.
-In major groundnuts consuming countries, groundnuts are considered a healthier alternative to other savoury snacks such as crisps and extruded snacks.
+In major groundnut-consuming countries, groundnuts are considered a healthier alternative to other savoury snacks such as crisps and extruded snacks.

-- Developing country exporters can join forces with European traders and finance medical research proving the health benefits of groundnuts consumption.
-A clear and easy to understand health message is important to encourage consumers to incorporate peanuts into their diet.
+- Exporters from developing countries can join forces with European traders and finance medical research proving the health benefits of groundnut consumption.
+A clear and easy-to-understand health message is important in order to encourage consumers to incorporate peanuts into their diet.

 - Oven peanuts (roasted without oil) are particularly popular among female European consumers, who are searching for methods to decrease fat intake.

-- Flavoured peanuts and additional coating textures are also gaining popularity.
-One of the top flavours is ‘sweet chilly’.
-Although roasted, salty and spicy flavours continue to dominate the market, new flavours such as ‘coconut’ or ‘wasabi’ are experiencing increased sales too.
-Beside new flavours, manufacturers are introducing new types of coatings.
-For example, one of the leading peanuts brands in Europe, Ültje, recently introduced new types of coated peanuts with intense crunchiness and the intense flavour of paprika plus a hint of chilli.
+- Flavoured peanuts and additional coating textures are also gaining in popularity.
+One of the top flavours is sweet chilly.
+Although roasted, salty and spicy flavours continue to dominate the market, new flavours such as coconut or wasabi are experiencing increased sales too.
+In addition to new flavours, manufacturers are introducing new types of coatings.
+For example, one of the leading peanuts brands in Europe Ültje recently introduced new types of coated peanuts with intense crunchiness and the intense flavour of paprika plus a hint of chilli.

-- China, which was a large exporter of peanuts in the past, is on its way in becoming a leading importer due to increasing domestic demand.
-Exports have almost halved to 500,000 tonnes over the past decade, while imports have risen almost 50%.
-This trend can offer opportunities to developing country exporters to increase their share on the European market.
+- China, which was a large exporter of peanuts in the past, is on its way to become a leading importer due to increasing domestic demand.
+Exports almost halved to 500,000 tonnes over the past decade, while imports rose by almost 50%.
+This trend can offer opportunities to exporters from developing countries to increase their share on the European market.

-- The United Kingdom’s possible withdrawal from the European Union (the so-called Brexit) can have different consequences regarding predictions for the groundnuts trade.
-The British Prime Minister has announced that the Brexit will take place no sooner than 2019.
-Negotiations between the United Kingdom and the European Union have yet to begin.
+- The United Kingdom’s possible withdrawal from the European Union (so-called Brexit) can have different consequences regarding the predictions for the groundnuts trade.
+The British Prime Minister has announced that Brexit will take place no sooner than 2019.
 In the short term, no significant changes are expected apart from the weaker pound.
-In the long term, consumers in the United Kingdom will continue to consume groundnuts and the amount of direct imports, rather than through intermediaries, is likely to increase.
+In the long term, consumers in the United Kingdom will continue to consume groundnuts and the amount of direct imports rather than through intermediaries is likely to increase.

-- Regular information about the groundnuts crops, processing and market situation can be found on FoodNews, the leading European information service for processed fruit and vegetables.
+- Regular information about the groundnut crop, processing and market situation can be found on FoodNews, the leading European information service for processed fruit and vegetables.

-- Concerning groundnuts, an extensive study on European market trends is already available.
-See our study on trends for processed fruit and vegetables.
+- Concerning groundnuts, an extensive study of European market trends is already available.
+See our study of Trends for processed fruit and vegetables.

-In addition to the quality requirements mentioned in the product description, for the general overview of the buyer requirements in the European Union please refer to our study about buyer requirements for processed fruit and vegetables
+In addition to the quality requirements mentioned in the product description, for a general overview of buyer requirements in the European Union, please refer to our study of Buyer requirements for processed fruit and vegetables.

 All foods including groundnuts sold in the European Union must be safe.
 This applies to imported products as well.
 Additives must be approved.
-Harmful contaminants such as pesticide residues or excessive levels of mycotoxins and preservatives are banned.
-It should also be readily obvious from the labelling if a food contains allergens.
+Harmful contaminants such as pesticide residues, or excessive levels of mycotoxins or preservatives, are banned.
+It should also be readily obvious from the labelling whether food contains allergens.

-In the event of repeated non-compliance with regard to specific products originating from particular countries, strict conditions may apply.
-These strict conditions in practice means obligatory laboratory checks for a defined number of imported containers or trucks.
-Increased level of official checks for countries that have shown repeated non-compliance; these are put on a list included in the Annex of Regulation.
-At the moment (from June 2016), on the list for increased checks for the presence of aflatoxin are groundnuts and groundnuts products from Gambia, Madagascar and Sudan.
+In case of repeated non-compliance of specific products originating from particular countries, stricter conditions may apply.
+These stricter conditions in practice mean obligatory laboratory checks for a defined number of imported containers or trucks and an increased level of official checks for countries that have shown repeated non-compliance.
+These are put on a list included in the Annex to the Regulation.
+At the moment (June 2016), items on the list for increased checks due to the presence of aflatoxin are groundnuts and groundnuts products from Gambia, Madagascar and Sudan.

 The increased level of aflatoxin is one of the most common issues which European importers face.
 In 2015, the Rapid Alert System for and Food and Feed reported 171 notifications regarding non-compliance of groundnuts found on the European markets, where aflatoxin presence was listed as the most frequent issue.
 In order to prevent health damage, the European Union has imposed special conditions governing the import of certain feed and food from certain third countries due to contamination risk by aflatoxins.

-Four pieces of new legislation concerning different pesticide residues have been introduced in 2016.
-Developing country exporters are advised to review their treatment practices in order to confirm that groundnut kernels will not contain pesticide residues above the new limits.
+Four pieces of new legislation concerning different pesticide residues were introduced in 2016.
+Exporters from developing countries are advised to review their treatment practices in order to confirm that groundnut kernels will not contain pesticide residues above the new limits.